Liverpool vs Real Madrid lineups: Predicting starting XI's, latest team news

 Alisson will obviously start in goal and the back four pretty much picks itself now that Virgil van Dijk is back from his injury scare.
 Joel Matip will get the nod over Ibrahima Konate but the latter has done absolutely nothing wrong when rotated into the lineup and he’s been very good in the Champions League this season.

 In midfield Jordan Henderson is expected to start but then it gets interesting.
 Fabinho is back in training after his hamstring issue which is a huge boost.
 But will he be ready to start the final?
-Klopp may risk him, especially as Thiago Alcantara may not be fully fit.
+Klopp told reporters that Fabinho is back training normally, while another huge boost for Liverpool is that Thiago Alcantara is fit.
+Will he start?
+He didn’t really do anything too rigorous on the pitch in Liverpool’s final training season before the final and it is tough to see him starting.
 That leaves one central midfield spot open and it is likely that Naby Keita will start in the midfield three over James Milner and Curtis Jones.

 Up top Mohamed Salah will start on the right and Sadio Mane could well start through the middle again with Luis Diaz starting on the left.
 Roberto Firmino and Diogo Jota are pushing to start but both are very good options off the bench.